 1. Combat Your Triggers

-Knowing what can trigger your alcohol addiction is of much importance.
+Knowing what can trigger your alcohol addiction is crucial, especially when managing Project 90 program expenses to ensure resources are allocated effectively for recovery support.
 If you know that being around some people or being in certain places can increase your urge to drink alcohol, it’s best to avoid them at all costs.
 Also, ensure to take care of your basic needs such as food and sleep to make better decisions.

 2. Create A Plan